Best Homemade Brownies

 How do you know when brownies are done?

 This varies depending on just how gooey you want these fudgy brownies to be.
-For me, the perfect amount of gooeyness is achieved when the brownies are set on the top and around the edges, and they jiggle every-so-slightly when the pan is shaken.
+I think they’re best when the brownies are set on the top and around the edges, and they jiggle slightly when shaken.

 What other brownie recipes can I make?